appnexus/schema-tool/readme.md

 uses one of the [appropriate identifiers][4] to link the pull request to the issue.

 If you are making updates to the documentation, please be sure to run `make` with the project's `Makefile` to perform all required pre-processing of the docs.
+You can run `make setup` to install any required pre-processors.

 [Current contributors][5]